-Cash from financing activities for the nine-month period ended September 30, 2023, totaled \$9.2 million compared with \$15.9 million used for the same period in 2022.
-The inflow of cash is a result of the issue of convertible debt of \$10 million offset by net cash of \$335,000 used in repurchasing shares under the normal course issuer bid, at-the-market offering listing costs of \$224,000 and the repayment of lease liabilities of \$289,000.
+Cash from financing activities for the three-month period ended March 31, 2024 totaled \$128,000, compared with an outflow of \$432,000 for the same period in 2023.
+This is mainly as a result of the Corporation distributing 169,700 Common Shares under an "at-the-market" equity offering program at an average price of \$1.46 per Common Share for gross proceeds of \$248,000.
+This was offset by transaction costs of \$23,000 and the repayment of lease liabilities of \$97,000.

 In management's view, the Corporation has sufficient financial resources to fund current planned exploration programs and ongoing operating expenses.
-As at September 30, 2023, the Corporation had a cash balance of \$12.4 million, compared to \$18.7 million as at December 31, 2022.
+As at March 31, 2024, the Corporation had a cash balance of \$15.2 million, compared to \$23.5 million as at December 31, 2023.
 The Corporation will continue to be dependent on raising equity or other capital as required unless and until it reaches the production stage and generates cash flow from operations.
 See "Risks and Uncertainties" and "Cautionary Note Regarding Forward-Looking Information".